plone/documentation/adapt-and-extend/config/site.rst

    Suppress thumbs in all summary views; this default can be overriden individually No thumbs in table views
-   Suppress thumbs in all tableviews and in folder contents view; this default can be overriden individually Thumb size for portlets
+   Suppress thumbs in all tableviews and in folder contents view; this default can be overriden individually Thumb scale for portlets
    Choose from a pull down populated by available scales defined in the :doc:`Image handling control panel<image-handling.rst>`.
 This default can be overriden individually
-Thumb size for listings
+Thumb scale for listings
-   E.g. for standard view; this default can be overriden individually Thumb size for tables
+   E.g. for standard view; this default can be overriden individually Thumb scale for tables
    E.g. for tabular view,  this default can be overriden individually. **This setting is also used for the folder content listing (can not be overridden).**
-Thumb size for summary view
+Thumb scale for summary view
    This default can be overriden individually
 Toolbar position
     On modern wide-screen monitors, having the Toolbar to the side provides most usable space.
 But some people prefer it to be on the top of their screen.